Front View of the Pancreas

 - Pancreatic cancer resection (Whipple procedure): The standard surgery to remove pancreatic cancer.
 In a Whipple procedure, a surgeon removes the head of the pancreas, the gallbladder, and the first section of the small intestine (the duodenum).
 Occasionally, a small part of the stomach is also removed.

-- Pancreatic enzymes: People with cystic fibrosis often must take oral pancreatic enzymes to replace those that the malfunctioning pancreas doesn’t make.
+- Pancreatic enzymes: People with cystic fibrosis or chronic pancreatitis often must take oral pancreatic enzymes to replace those that the malfunctioning pancreas doesn’t make.

 - Pancreas transplantation: An organ donor’s pancreas is transplanted into someone with diabetes or cystic fibrosis.
 In some patients, a pancreas transplant cures diabetes.